Tierambulatorium1050/Tierambulatorium1050.github.io/_pages/english.md

 In order to avoid waiting times, we kindly ask you to register with us before your visit.
 Either in our [online calendar (only available in german, but easy to use)](./buchungstool.md) or by phone at  <a href="tel: + 43 1 54 54 976">+43 1 54 54 976</a>.
 We'd love to help you.

-Due to the corona pandemic, please wear an FFP2 mask when entering the ordination.
-Thank you very much!

 We are looking forward to your visit!